charleyarby/AirComments/README.md

 ### POST
 POST /song
 -Add a new song under the song collection
+-Data goes in the body

 POST /song/:song_id/comments
--Add a comment in the comments collection for the specific song
+-Add a comment in the comments collection for the specific song -Data goes in the body

 ### GET
 GET /song